Kress50/search-engine-front/README.md

 ## Appendix

-This site has no affilication with Google or any other corporate entities.
+This site has no affiliation with Google or any other corporate entities.
 This site was made for personal use / studying purposes and any use of the existing trademarks are used only in informational context.